jupyterhub/jupyterhub/docs/source/reference/rest.md

     },
 ]

-# roles are new in JupyterHub 2.0
+# roles were introduced in JupyterHub 2.0
-# prior to 2.0, only 'admin': True or False
+# prior to 2.0, only "admin": True or False was available
-# was available

 c.JupyterHub.load_roles = [
     {
         "name": "service-role",
         "scopes": [
             # specify the permissions the token should have
-            "admin:users",
+            "admin": "users",
         ],
         "services": [
             # assign the service the above permissions